Cambridge, Ontario: Galt, Preston and Hespeler Electric Railway

 A new electric street railway system, the Galt, Preston and Hespeler Street Railway (later called the Grand River Railway Company) began to operate in 1894, initially connecting Preston and Galt.
 In 1911, the line reached Hespeler, Berlin (later called Kitchener) and Waterloo; by 1916 it had been extended to Brantford/Port Dover.
 The electric rail system ended passenger services in April 1955.
-The light rail transit plan for the Regional Municipality of Waterloo, decades later, would be reminiscent of the original Electric Railway.

 Government

 The first mayor of Cambridge, taking office as of the city's creation in 1973, was Claudette Millar.
 Most recently, Kathryn McGarry was elected in the 2018 municipal election to succeed Doug Craig as the city's sixth mayor, taking office on December 1, 2018.

 Cambridge City Council consists of the mayor and eight councillors, each representing a ward.

 A referendum question asking municipal electors if they wished to change to ranked voting was approved on October 23, 2018.

 In 2020, Scott Hamilton was elected in a by-election for Ward 7 to replace Councillor Frank Monteiro who passed while serving the community.